moranpatrick/MNIST-Problem-Sheet/README.md

 # MNIST Problem Sheet
 ## How to use this repository?
-### Install Python
+### Step 1: Install Python
 Step 1 - Download Anaconda 3 from their website [here](https://www.anaconda.com/download/).
 Step 2: Choose a Text editor of your choice.
 I recommend [Visual Studio Code](https://code.visualstudio.com/download).

-### Clone Repository
+### Step 2: Clone Repository
-Step 1 - Open a command prompt.
+* Open a command prompt.
-Step 2 - cd into any directory.
+* cd into any directory.
-Step 3 - Then type:
+* Then type:
 > git clone https://github.com/moranpatrick/MNIST-Problem-Sheet

-Step 4 - Then cd into that directory.
+* Then cd into that directory.
+### Step 3: Download The MNIST data Set
+* Go to the website and download the training set images and training set labels.
+They can be found [here](http://yann.lecun.com/exdb/mnist/).
+* At the root of the project you cloned from github, create a folder called data and copy those downloaded files to there.

-## Instructions - Running the python Files
+### Step 4: Running the python Files
-Step 1 - If your using VS Code open the Command Terminal by pressing Ctrl + '.
+* If your using VS Code open the Command Terminal by pressing Ctrl + '.
-Step 2 - Run each script by typing into the command terminal the following.
+* Run each script by typing into the command terminal the following.
 > python name_of_file.py

 So to run the first problem simply type:
 > python 01-mnist.py

-Step 3 - If the text editor your using does not have a command terminal simply open anaconda command prompt, change directory to where the python scripts are located and repeat step 2.
+* If the text editor your using does not have a command terminal simply open anaconda command prompt, change directory to where the python scripts are located and repeat the second point above in Step 4.

 ## Problem set: Read the MNIST data files